Yield Curve

-The yield curve shows how interest rates vary across maturities when credit risk is held broadly constant.
-Instead of looking at one borrowing rate in isolation, it arranges yields from short-term instruments to long-term bonds along a single time horizon.
-That makes the curve a term structure of interest rates: a view of how markets price time, duration, and uncertainty within the same credit framework.
+The yield curve is the term structure of interest rates across maturities when credit risk is held broadly constant.
+Rather than focusing on one borrowing rate in isolation, it places short-, medium-, and long-term yields into a single maturity framework so analysts can see how markets price time, duration, and uncertainty across the same credit structure.

 In practice, the yield curve is most often built from government securities because they provide multiple maturities within a liquid and relatively consistent credit structure.
 A single benchmark yield can act as a reference point, but the curve matters because it reveals the spacing between maturities rather than the level of one rate alone.
-That spacing is what gives the curve its shape and makes it useful for valuation, comparison, and interpretation within the broader rates and yield curve framework.
+That spacing is what gives the curve its shape and makes it useful for valuation, comparison, and interpretation within the broader basis points framework.

 How the Yield Curve Is Built